odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

 `eval` is not necessary evil -- you *just* need to make sure you're dealing with trusted inputs.

-The problem lies in that "*just*" -- you might be reading that input from many sources and, if any of those sources gets compromised, you then open up the door for a very straightforward code injection{% fn_ref 1 %}.
+The problem lies in that "just", as you can't 100% guarantee that the source of the eval-ed code (a DB, a file) won't get compromised at any point in time.

+Long story short: **consider all code that goes through an `eval` untrusted**.

-Funny things `eval` can do:
+Here's some funny things `eval` can do:

 ``` js
 // Guess what?